 Your food service business will only be as good as the food that you serve.
-This means that you will have to properly stock your kitchen so that you can provide high quality meals.
-Stocking your kitchen is going to be a major expense, so be well prepared.
-Know what you need to buy and what your purchasing options are.
-By doing so you can get everything you need without exceeding your budget.
+This means that you will need to properly stock your kitchen so that you can provide high quality meals.
+Stocking your kitchen is going to be a major expense, so be prepared.
+Knowing what you need to buy and what your purchasing options are will help you get everything you need, without breaking the bank.

 Plan your Menu

-Now that you know what your menu items are, it will be easier for you to figure out what equipment you will need in order to make those items.
-Chances are that no matter what you will be making, you will need commercial refrigerationand some type of commercial oven, range, griddle, fryer or steamer.
-You will also need work tables in order to set up separate food stations that will make food prep easier for your kitchen staff.
-You may also need to purchase or acquire items such as commercial sinks, ice machines and dishwashing equipment in order to set up your commercial kitchen.
+Now that you know what your menu items are, it will be easier for you to figure out what equipment will be needed to make those items.
+Chances are that no matter what you will be making, you will need commercial refrigeration, commercial ovens, ranges, griddles, fryers or steamers.
+You will also need work tables for food prep, commercial sinks, and dishwashing equipment in order to set up your commercial kitchen.

-Cookware and utensils are certainly an important component of a commercial kitchen.
-Again, depending on your menu items, you will need to choose what type of cookware you will need.
-These choices may be based on availability, meaning that you can purchase discounted cookware somewhere, or preferences, you like cast iron cookware or stainless steel cookware.
-There are many choices in cookware, and you will need an understanding of what works best for the items you want to cook.
+Cookware and utensils are also an important component of a commercial kitchen.
+Depending on your menu items, you will need to choose what type of cookware you will need.
+These choices may be based on availability, such as buying the used cookware from a regoing out of business, or you can purchase the cookware you prefer, such as cast iron cookware or stainless steel cookware.
+There are many choices in cookware, and you will need to understand what will works best for the items you want to cook.

 Making Your Purchases

 Now that you know what you need, you can move on to making your purchases.
 Your budget will determine the bulk of your purchasing options.
-If you landed generous investors who want to create an amazing restaurant with brand new commercial kitchen equipment, then you will need to search for your best options for discounts, delivery and warranties on new equipment.
-In this case, rather than purchase, you may want to lease large equipment.
-This will save you upfront costs and give you more flexibility in making all your purchases.
+If you have generous investors who want to create an amazing restaurant with brand new commercial kitchen equipment, then you will need to search for the best options for discounts, delivery and warranties on new equipment.
+If you are going it alone, rather than purchase, you may want to lease large equipment.
+This will save you upfront costs and give you more flexibility when making the rest of your purchases.

-There are also commercial retail discount stores that you can purchase from.
-Many times, these stores will include items that are 'out of style' and are no longer carried in the retail stores.
-Often this merchandise comes with warranties, giving you added security.
+There are also commercial retail discount stores that you can make your purchases from.
+Many times, these stores will include items that are 'out of style' or slightly dented or damaged, and are no longer carried in the retail stores.
+This merchandise often includes warranties, giving you added security.

 If you are operating on a smaller budget, you can choose to purchase second hand equipment and supplies.
 Perhaps you can locate a restaurant that is going out of business.
 You may be able to purchase their used equipment and cookware for a much lower price than you would pay retail.
 You may not get the option of a warranty, but the cost difference may be well worth it.
 You may be able to purchase maintenance coverage from a third party to help you protect your investment.